waii-ai/waii-sdk-js/README.md

 - `signal` (optional): An AbortSignal object for aborting the request.

+Certainly!
+Here's the documentation for the `ModifySemanticContextResponse` object:

 #### Returns:

-- A Promise resolving to a `ModifySemanticContextResponse` object containing the updated and deleted semantic statements.
+A Promise resolving to a `ModifySemanticContextResponse` object containing the updated and deleted semantic statements.

+The `ModifySemanticContextResponse` object represents the response of the "modify semantic context" operation and contains the following fields:

+- `updated` (optional): An array of `SemanticStatement` objects representing the semantic statements that have been updated as a result of the operation.
+Each `SemanticStatement` object may contain the following fields:

+  - `id` (optional): A string representing the unique identifier of the semantic statement.
+  - `scope` (required): A string representing the scope of the semantic statement.
+  - `statement` (required): A string representing the semantic statement itself.
+  - `labels` (optional): An array of strings representing the labels associated with the semantic statement.

+- `deleted` (optional): An array of strings representing the IDs of the semantic statements that have been deleted as a result of the operation.

+Please note that the `updated` and `deleted` fields in the `ModifySemanticContextResponse` object may be optional, depending on the changes made during the "modify semantic context" operation.

 ### Getting the Semantic Context <a name="getting-the-semantic-context"></a>

 This function allows you to retrieve the current semantic context.